Preparing for the Summative Alternate ELPAC Administration

 Overview of Second Scoring

-The Alternate ELPAC Operational Field Test has two test forms per grade level or grade span: kindergarten, grade levels one and two, and grade spans three through five, six through eight, and nine through twelve.
+The Summative Alternate ELPAC has two test forms per grade level or grade span: kindergarten; grade levels one and two; and grade spans three through five, six through eight, and nine through twelve.
 Approximately eight items in each test will require TEs to score a student’s live response during the time of testing using a rubric provided in the DFA.
-LEAs selected to second score will require a qualified secondary TE to be present at the time of testing to observe the student’s response.
+Schools selected to second score will require a qualified secondary TE to be present at the time of testing to observe the student’s response.

 Second Scoring Process